2gis/mapsapi/src/doc/en/manual/dg-locale.md

 ### Description

 Maps API provides a possibility to display elements of user interface in several languages.
-The translation of the tiles in this case is not provided, as the labels on the tiles correspond to the language of the displayed country.

 The default language is the same as that of the root html tag: